tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 #### What is `.reshape()` and why do I have to use it?

 When working with Pandas, we often pass Series objects into our model.
-The shape of values in a Pandas Series object is a simple list.
+The shape of values in a Pandas Series object is a 1d array.
 This has to be converted into a 2d array which is essentially an array of arrays - or list of lists. .
 This is done using the `.reshape()` function.
 The matrix values we desire are passed into this function.
 In the following example we reshape our list into a 2d array using `.reshape(3,4)`, where 3 is the number of lists and 4 is the number of values in each list:

 ![2d_array](Resources/2d_array.png)

 Many models require the 2d array to be formatted such that each value is in a list by itself.
-If we were inserting the above sample data into a model, it would be converted using `.reshape(-1,1)`, where -1 indicates an unknwon number of rows, and ` indicates the number of values in each list.
+If we were inserting the above sample data into a model, it would be converted using `.reshape(-1,1)`, where -1 indicates an unknown number of rows, and 1 indicates the number of values in each list.
 The -1 will allow the function to generate the amount of rows necessary to hold the data.
 The output looks like this:

 ![2d_array_reshape](Resources/2d_array_reshape.png)

 #### What is `.get_dummies() and why do I have to use it?

 This function can convert your categorical data into numerical binary format.
-This is especially important when working with certain types of models, because categorical data cannot be read by them model.
-If you want to give your model feature data that is False/Positive, Male/Female, or Buy/Sell, it will need to be converted into binary so the computer can understand it.
+This is especially important when working with certain types of models, because categorical data cannot be read by the model.
+If you want to give your model categorical data such as False/Positive, Male/Female, or Buy/Sell, it will need to be converted into binary so the computer can understand it.
 The `get_dummies()` function does this by splitting the categorical column of data into multiple columns of separate data with a 1 or 0 representation.
 Lets encode the category column of our Jeopardy data using `get_dummies()`:

 ![get_dummies1](Resources/get_dummies1.PNG)